University of Canterbury: Libraries

-The Central Library (Te Puna Mātauraka o Waitaha) – is housed in the iconic Puaka-James Hight Building which is designed in the brutalist style architecture.
-In 1974, the old City campus library moved to the Ilam campus and was housed in the newly constructed James Hight building, originally named after former Canterbury professor James Hight.
+The Central Library (Te Puna Mātauraka o Waitaha) – is housed in the Puaka–James Hight Building that is designed in the brutalist style architecture.
+In 1974, the old city campus library moved to the Ilam campus and was housed in the newly constructed James Hight building, originally named after former Canterbury professor James Hight.
 The building was renamed Puaka-James Hight in 2014, after the brightest star in the cluster Matariki, to reflect the growing strength of UC's relationship with Ngāi Tahu and the mana of Te Ao Māori at the heart of the university's campus.
 The University of Canterbury Central Library is the largest university library in New Zealand.
 The Central Library has collections of over 2 million physical items including books, archives, journals and a miscellany of other items that support research and teaching in Humanities, Social Sciences, Law, Commerce, Music, Fine Arts and Antarctic Studies.